grislyeye/three-meet/pages/classes/wise.md

 </header>

 You summon unseen spirits that whisper horrific things in the ear of a creature of your choice that you can see.
-The target must succeed on a [Wisdom](pages/characters/attributes.md?id=wisdom) [Save](pages/rules/rolling/saves.md) against your **Spell Difficulty** or take 3d6 damage.
+The target must make a [Wisdom](pages/characters/attributes.md?id=wisdom) [Save](pages/rules/rolling/saves.md) against your **Spell Difficulty**.
+It takes **2d10** damage on a failed save, or half as much damage on a successful one.

 </section>